gliviu/dir-compare/README.md

 * skipSymlinks: true/false - Ignore symbolic links.
 Defaults to 'false'.
 * ignoreCase: true/false - Ignores case when comparing names.
 Defaults to 'false'.
 * noDiffSet: true/false - Toggles presence of diffSet in output.
 If true, only statistics are provided.
 Use this when comparing large number of files to avoid out of memory situations.
 Defaults to 'false'.
 * includeFilter: File name filter.
 Comma separated [minimatch](https://www.npmjs.com/package/minimatch) patterns.
+See [Glob patterns](#glob-patterns) below.
 * excludeFilter: File/directory name exclude filter.
 Comma separated [minimatch](https://www.npmjs.com/package/minimatch) patterns.
+See [Glob patterns](#glob-patterns) below.
 * resultBuilder: Callback for constructing result -  function (entry1, entry2, state, level, relativePath, options, statistics, diffSet).
 Called for each compared entry pair.
 Updates 'statistics' and 'diffSet'.
 Example [here](https://raw.githubusercontent.com/gliviu/dir-compare/master/defaultResultBuilderCallback.js).
 * compareFileSync, compareFileAsync: Callbacks for file comparison.
 See [Compare files by content](#compare-files-by-content).

 Result:

-* distinct: number of distinct entries
+* distinct: number of distinct files or directories
-* equal: number of equal entries
+* equal: number of equal files or directories
-* left: number of entries only in path1
+* left: number of files or directories only in path1
-* right: number of entries only in path2
+* right: number of files or directories only in path2
 * differences: total number of differences (distinct+left+right)
 * distinctFiles: number of distinct files
 * equalFiles: number of equal files